Apple Fire spreads to 1,900 acres in Riverside County, destroys 1 home as evacuation orders remain in place

 Responding firefighters in the air and on the ground attacked the flames in an effort to protect homes that were threatened, performing water drops from helicopters and establishing fire lines.

-Evacuation order was issued for the area north of Cherry Valley Boulevard, west of Highland Springs Avenue and east of Beaumont Avenue.
-An evacuation center was established at Beaumont High School.
+An evacuation order was issued for the area north of Cherry Valley Boulevard, west of Highland Springs Avenue and east of Beaumont Avenue.
+An evacuation center was established at Beaumont High School, located at 39139 Cherry Valley Blvd. in Beaumont.

 An evacuation warning was later issued for residents north of Wilson Street, who were urged to be prepared to leave if ordered.